🇧🇷

 Right 50%

-🔎 Why it matters: The debate over antisemitism in Brazilian media perfectly illustrates ideological polarization: right-leaning media frame it as a historical moral obligation while left-leaning media frame IHRA's definition as politicized.
+🔎 Why it matters: The debate over antisemitism in the Brazilian media perfectly illustrates ideological polarization: right-wing media frame it as a historical moral obligation, while left-wing media frame the IHRA definition as a politicization.

 Artemis 2 Astronauts Witness Meteorite Impacts on the Moon

 Context: Artemis 2 is NASA's first crewed mission to the Moon since Apollo 17 in 1972.
-Observations of meteorite impacts provide valuable data about the lunar environment for future Artemis landing missions.
+Observations of meteorite impacts provide valuable data on the lunar environment for future Artemis landing missions.

 Right 50%

-🔎 Why it matters: A major space science story received limited coverage in Brazil, with left media completely absent from reporting on Artemis 2 mission observations.
+🔎 Why it matters: A major space science story received limited coverage in Brazil, with left-wing media completely absent from the reporting on the Artemis 2 mission observations.

 Argentina Weakens Glacier Protections to Boost Mining

-The Argentine Congress approved a reform that weakens glacier protections to promote mining investment, drawing the attention of Brazilian media as a regional environmental development with possible cross-border implications.
+The Argentine Congress approved a reform that weakens glacier protections to promote mining investment, drawing the attention of Brazilian media as a regional environmental development with potential transboundary implications.

 Context: Shared Andean glaciers are critical water sources for both Argentina and Chile.
-Brazil's coverage reflects regional environmental concerns and the broader trend of extractive political reforms in South America.
+Brazil's coverage reflects regional environmental concerns and the broader trend of extractive policy reforms in South America.

 Right 50%

-🔎 Why it matters: Argentina's glacier law reform was reported by right and center Brazilian media as a regional economic/environmental story, but left media—who typically pay attention to environmental setbacks—did not cover it.
+🔎 Why it matters: Argentina's glacier law reform was reported by Brazilian right-wing and centrist media as a regional economic/environmental story, but left-wing media—which are usually attentive to environmental setbacks—did not cover it.

 5